raykeat/Text-Classification-Sentiment-Analysis-of-Wine-Reviews-with-TensorFlow/README.md

 6. 2 Different TensorFlow Models were used.

    a.
 The first was a pretrained text embedding model from tensorflow hub (nnlm-en-dim50/2: https://tfhub.dev/google/nnlm-en-dim50/2)
-       i.
-The pretrained text embedding layer was used as the First Keras layer, followed by a few dense layers and a final layer with an output node and sigmoid function. ii.
-The text embedding layer converts textual data to vectors of numerical values in a way that captures the semantic meaning of the text. iii.
-Model was then trained on training dataset with Adam Optimizer, Binary Cross Entropy Loss Function, with accuracy and recall metrics. iV.
-Model was evaluated on test dataset with accuracy of 0.8279 and recall of 0.7796.
+      1. The pretrained text embedding layer was used as the First Keras layer, followed by a few dense layers and a final layer with an output node and sigmoid function.
+      2. The text embedding layer converts textual data to vectors of numerical values in a way that captures the semantic meaning of the text.
+      3. Model was then trained on training dataset with Adam Optimizer, Binary Cross Entropy Loss Function, with accuracy and recall metrics.
+      4. Model was evaluated on test dataset with accuracy of 0.8279 and recall of 0.7796.

    b.
 The second was a Long Short Term Memory (LSTM) Recurrent Neural Network (RNN).
-       i.
-The first layer is a Text Encoder/Text Vectorization Layer that converts raw text into integer sequences by tokening the text and mapping tokens to integers. ii.
-The second layer is a Embedding Layer that converts integer sequences into vector representations. iii.
-This is followed by 2 LSTM Bidirectional Layers, 1 Dense layer and a final layer with 1 output node to predict output label. iv.
-Model was trained on training dataset with Adam Optimizer, Binary Cross Entropy Loss Function, with accuracy and recall metrics.
+      1. The first layer is a Text Encoder/Text Vectorization Layer that converts raw text into integer sequences by tokening the text and mapping tokens to integers.
+      2. The second layer is a Embedding Layer that converts integer sequences into vector representations.
+      3. This is followed by 2 LSTM Bidirectional Layers, 1 Dense layer and a final layer with 1 output node to predict output label.
+      4. Model was trained on training dataset with Adam Optimizer, Binary Cross Entropy Loss Function, with accuracy and recall metrics.
-       v.
-Model was evaluated on test dataset with accuracy of 0.8341.
+      5. Model was evaluated on test dataset with accuracy of 0.8341.

 7. The LSTM Model was chosen due to higher accuracy.